interaction-dynamics/features/README.md

 <div align="center">
     <img width="100" src="./tools/web/public/feature-icon.svg" alt="feature logo" />
 </div>
-<h1 align="center">Feature-based architecture</h1>
+<h1 align="center">Feature</h1>

+The only tool you need to support your [feature-based architecture](./FAQ.md#what-is-a-feature-based-architecture)

 <div align="center">
     <a href="https://crates.io/crates/features-cli"><img src="https://img.shields.io/crates/v/features-cli.svg" alt="Crates.io version" /></a>
     <a href="https://www.npmjs.com/package/features-cli"><img src="https://img.shields.io/npm/v/features-cli.svg" alt="Npm version" /></a>
 </div>

-Feature-based architecture organizes the codebase by features rather than technical layers (like components, services, or utils).
-It is similar to domain-driven development (DDD) but more recursive and a more structured approach.
-Each feature lives in its own self-contained folder with everything it needs — making the code more modular, discoverable, and maintainable as the project grows.

-This approach is not meant to replace other architecture design like hexagonal architecture but rather complement it.
-It is an approach easier to understand for beginners.
-It can also be shared with product managers, designers and stakeholders.

-This repository includes guidelines, examples and tools to boost your productivity with feature-based architecture.
-Explore a live [demo](http://interaction-dynamics.io/features/) of the dashboard built with these tools.
+Explore a live [demo](http://interaction-dynamics.io/features/) of the dashboard built with `Feature`.

-> This approach is technology agnostic and can be used with any programming language or framework.
+`Feature` is a CLI tool to explore the features in your projects.
+It is technology agnostic and can be used with any programming language or framework.

-## The benefits

-This architecture brings a clear separation of concerns and makes it easier to understand and maintain the codebase.

-You can also easier:
+You can with a CLI or with a Web GUI:

 - list all the features in a project
 - find the team 'owning' a specific feature